danjamk/aws-lambda-docker/README.md

 ```

-Initialize the cloud formation scripts
+Initialize the cloud formation scripts (not really needed, but good practice)

 ```
 cdk synth